-I am a PhD candidate in the Department of Political Science and the Department of Asian Studies at Penn State, with two major fields in Comparative Politics and Asian Studies.
+I am a dual-title PhD candidate in the Department of Political Science and the Department of Asian Studies at Penn State.
 I am also the pre-doctoral research associate at the Center for Social Data Analytics at Penn State.
 I graduated from Renmin University of China with a B.A. in International Relations, and from Duke University with an M.A. in Security, Peace and Conflict.
 My substantive research interests include populism in authoritarian regimes, information manipulation (censorship and propaganda), and anti-corruption campaigns.
 Methodologically, I am interested in experiments, measurement issues, quantitative text analysis, and computational social science.